-Consideration was given to the report which summarised the proposed approach to improving the energy efficiency and decarbonisation of eight Council buildings.
-This included works to install a low carbon heat source utilising funding from the Public Sector Decarbonisation Scheme (PSDS) and the allocated Council decarbonisation capital budget.
+Consideration was given to the report which summarised the proposed approach to improving the energy efficiency and decarbonisation of 8 Council buildings.
+This included works to install a low carbon heat source utilising funding from the Public Sector Decarbonisation Scheme (PSDS) and the allocated Council Decarbonisation Capital budget.

 The Council declared a Climate Emergency in October 2019 and a Climate Emergency Action Plan had been established.
-The policy and technological context of net zero was rapidly changing, and delivery of an annual action plan allowed opportunities to be leveraged before they were missed.
-The Government had invested funding (the Public Sector Decarbonisation Scheme (PSDS)) to assist with the decarbonisation of public buildings, and this report had been brought forward in order to seek approval to proposals which utilises the PSDS funding that would be invested in decarbonisation measures within Government allocated spending timeframes.
+The policy and technological context of net zero was rapidly changing, and delivery of an

 A significant challenge in delivering the Council's Climate Change Action Plan was the reduction in carbon emissions from the Council buildings that were a product of current gas energy supply.
-In order to consider how it might tackle this challenge, the Council had approved, as part of the

-Budget and Council Tax Report 2022/23, a capital investment to begin to decarbonise its buildings.
+In order to consider how it might tackle this challenge, the Council had approved, as part of the Budget and Council Tax Report 2022/23, a capital investment to begin to decarbonise its buildings.
 This capital investment was used as a match funding requirement to enable the Council to secure external PSDS funding.
 The Council proposed to explore opportunities to replace the gas boilers within a number of the existing operational buildings.

-A summary of the decarbonisation interactions and calculated / estimated data was at Appendix 1 'PSDS Phase 3C Works'.
+A summary of the decarbonisation interactions and calculated/estimated data was at Appendix 1 'PSDS Phase 3C Works'.
 The buildings identified for the funding included: